 The term of office of the Chair of the Board shall be two years.
-The newly elected Chair shall take office immediately upon conclusion of the annual meeting.
+The Chair election will take place during the Fall meeting prior to the end of the current Chair's term.
+The newly elected Chair shall take office on January 1st of the following year.
 The Chair shall hold office until the Chair's successor is elected and qualified, or until the Chair's earlier resignation, removal, incapacity, disability or death.